quenero/doc/masternode-setup/masternode.md

 ---

-To setup a masternode in he quenero network is ver eas
+To setup a masternode in he quenero network is very easy

 - Download the Quenero wallet and get a VPS with a public IP and run the wallet daemon with the below command